AliceO2Group/AliceO2/Framework/Core/ANALYSIS.md

 ```
 The column names are expected to match column names of table `tablename` as defined in the respective workflow.
 Non-matching columns are ignored.
 The selected table columns are saved as separate TBranches with the same names as the corresponding table columns.
 If `columns` is not specified then all table columns are saved.

-`file` finally specifies the base name of the files the tables are saved to.
-The actual file names are composed as `file`_`x`.root, where `x` is an incremental number.
+`file` finally specifies the base name of the file the tables are saved to.
+The actual file name is `file`.root.
 If `file` is not specified the default file name is used.
-The default file name can be set with the command line option `--res-file`.
-However, if `res-file` is missing then the default file name is set to `AnalysisResults`.
+The default file name can be set with the command line option `--aod-writer-resfile`.
+However, if `aod-writer-resfile` is missing then the default file name is set to `AnalysisResults_trees`.

 ##### Dangling outputs
-The `keep` option also accepts the string "dangling" (or any leading sub-string of it).
+The `aod-writer-keep` option also accepts the string "dangling" (or any leading sub-string of it).
 In
 this case all dangling output tables are saved.
 For the parameters `tree`, `columns`, and
 `file` the default values ([see table below](#priorities)) are used.

-#### --ntfmerge
+#### --aod-writer-ntfmerge

-`ntfmerge` specifies the number of time frames which are merged into a given root file.
-By default this value is set to 1.
-The actual file names are composed as `file`_`x`.root, where `x` is an incremental number. `x` is incremented by 1 at every `ntfmerge` time frame.
+`aod-writer-ntfmerge` specifies the number of time frames which are merged into a given folder `TF_x`.
+By default this value is set to 1. `x` is incremented by 1 at every `aod-writer-ntfmerge` time frame.

-#### --res-file
+#### --aod-writer-resfile

-`res-file` specifies the default base name of the results files to which tables are saved.
+`aod-writer-resfile` specifies the default base name of the results files to which tables are saved.
 If in any of the `DataOutputDescriptors` the `file` value is missing it will be set to this default value.

-#### --json-file
+#### --aod-writer-json

-`json-file` specifies the name of a json-file which contains the full information needed to customize the behavior of the internal-dpl-aod-writer.
+`aod-writer-json` specifies the name of a json-file which contains the full information needed to customize the behavior of the internal-dpl-aod-writer.
 It can replace the other three options completely.
 Nevertheless, currently all options are supported ([see also discussion below](#redundancy)).

 An example file is shown in the highlighted field below.
 The relevant
 information is contained in a json object `OutputDirector`.
 The
 `OutputDirector` can include three different items:

-  1. `resfile` is a string and corresponds to the `res-file` command line option
+  1. `resfile` is a string and corresponds to the `aod-writer-resfile` command line option
-  2.`ntfmerge` is an integer and corresponds to the `ntfmerge` command line option
+  2.`aod-writer-ntfmerge` is an integer and corresponds to the `aod-writer-ntfmerge` command line option
-  3.`OutputDescriptors` is an array of objects and corresponds to the `keep` command line option.
-The objects are equivalent to the `DataOuputDescriptors` of the `keep` option and are composed of 4 items which correspond to the 4 items of a `DataOuputDescriptor`.
+  3.`OutputDescriptors` is an array of objects and corresponds to the `aod-writer-keep` command line option.
+The objects are equivalent to the `DataOuputDescriptors` of the `aod-writer-keep` option and are composed of 4 items which correspond to the 4 items of a `DataOuputDescriptor`.

      a. `table` is a string
      b. `treename` is a string